 For example, Neighbor A gets five hens he plans to raise in the backyard for eggs.
 Neighbor B's dog, normally quiet and well-behaved, begins barking nonstop and clawing under the fence by the coop upon hearing and smelling the chickens first thing in the morning.
 The dog's barking wakes up Neighbor A, who becomes sleep-deprived and agitated.

 Neighbor B, meanwhile, is frustrated because other neighbors are now complaining about their dog's barking.
 But after the two neighbors discuss the problem, Neighbor A agrees to move the chicken coop to the other side of his yard and Neighbor B agrees to wait until later in the morning to let their dog out.

 If your neighbor's animals are creating a problem that cannot be resolved through discussion and negotiation, you may be able to invoke a local ordinance or state law.
 Laws regulating pets and other animals often have the terms "dogs," "animal control," or "animal law enforcement" in the title.
 The following animal behavior, pet owner actions, or other conditions are typically regulated by such laws:

-If repeated complaints to the appropriate local animal control authorities do not resolve the dispute, then you may want to consider filing a nuisance lawsuit in court.
-If the suit is successful, the court may order the owner of the animal to either remedy the situation (as dictated by the court) or face steep fines (or even jail time) for disobeying a court order.
-The court generally will intervene with an order only if it considers the problem both "substantial" and "continuous."
+If repeated complaints to the local animal control authorities do not solve the problem, then you may want to consider filing a nuisance lawsuit in court.
+If the suit is successful, the court may order the owner to remedy the situation or face steep fines, or even jail time, for disobeying the court order.